 Dog DNA tests are all the rage nowadays.
 Often times, you’ll get a dog from a shelter, or get a rescue from some other place.
 In such situations, the staff from the shelter will give you their best guess of what the dog’s ancestry might be.
 But most times, their guess is simply that – they are looking at the dog and telling you what they think.
 But, as we all know, often times this is going to result in less than accurate information.

-If you have a dog like that, you are probably making and modifying guesses about his or her ancestry the whole time.
+If you have a dog like that, you are probably making and modifying guesses about what exactly his or her breed is the whole time.
 Not only is it intellectually satisfying to ascertain what breeds your dog comes from, but many a time this is also very important for your dog’s health.
 Different breeds are genetically prone to different diseases, and so knowledge of your dog’s ancestry also provides you guidance on what diseases to watch out for, or to take any preventative measures if they exist.
 Some DNA tests also actually test for certain genetic health conditions.

 Here, we have compared some of the most popular DNA tests for dogs on the market.
 Please do respond in the comments section below to let us know what you think the best dog DNA test is.

-|Wisdom Panel||Embark||DNA my dog|
+|Wisdom Panel||Embark||DNA MY DOG|

 |Ease of Use||Easy.
-This is not a blood test – just a cheek swab is required..||Easy.
-This is not a blood test – just a cheek swab is required..||Easy.
-This is not a blood test – just a cheek swab is required..|
+This is not a blood test – just a cheek swab is required.||Easy.
+This is not a blood test – just a cheek swab is required.||Easy.
+This is not a blood test – just a cheek swab is required.|